-- 1. Remove the two 3x15mm button-head screws that secure the upper bumper/body mount to the differential case. - Turn the chassis over and remove the three 4x10mm countersunk screws that hold bumper/skid plate to the bulkhead.
+- 1. Remove the two 3x15mm button-head screws that secure the top bumper mount to the differential case. - Turn the chassis over and remove the three 4x10mm countersunk screws that hold the bumper/skid plate to the bulkhead.
 The two rear screws do not need to be removed. - 3.
-Slide the bumper/body mount assembly off of the chassis. - 4.
-Remove 3x15mm button-head screw from the differential tie bar. - 5.
-Slide the tie bar off of the vehicle. - Remove the two 3x15mm button-head screws from the differential cover.
-DO NOT remove the two screws that secure the shock tower. - 7.
+Slide the bumper assembly off the chassis. - 4.
+Remove the 3x15mm button-head screw from the differential tie bar. - 5.
+Slide the tie bar off the truck. - Remove the two 3x15mm button-head screws from the differential cover.
+Do not remove the two screws that secure the shock tower. - 7.
 Use a 1.5mm hex wrench to remove the two screw pins that hold the driveshaft yokes to the differential output shafts.
 Remove the differential cover and slide the differential out of the front of the case. - 8.
 To reinstall the differential, reverse the steps.